Anilrajbm/Log-Monitoring-and-Alerting-System/README.md

 ## Introduction

 Modern software systems generate large volumes of logs across multiple services.
-Engineers rely on log monitoring tools to search logs quickly and get alerted when abnormal behavior such as errors, spikes, or suspicious patterns occur.
+Engineers rely on log monitoring tools to search logs efficiently and get alerted when abnormal behavior such as errors, spikes, or suspicious patterns occur.

-This project implements a lightweight log monitoring and alerting system using mock log data.
+This project implements a lightweight log monitoring and alerting system using mock log data with a modular backend and a React-based dashboard.

 ## Objective